Edinburgh-Genome-Foundry/Minotaor/README.md

 of the occurrence of amino acids (signature, fingerprint), and can be either a pattern or a profile.
 A *pattern* is a qualitative description of a motif in a regular expression-like syntax.
 A *profile* (or weight matrix) is a table of position-specific amino acid weights and gap costs.
+Many independent binary classifications can be applied to these motifs: *is tag? is linker? is epitope? etc..*

 ## Install